distros/bootstrap-less/README.md

 The javascript is included in the `js` directory.

+To use it in your client install it using jspm.

     jspm install bootstrap-less

-Include all scripts by using the compiled version file.
+Include all scripts by using the compiled version which includes all the javascript.

     import "bootstrap-less";

-or include individual scripts if only some scripts are needed.
+Or include individual scripts if only some are needed.

     import "bootstrap-less/js/affix";
     import "bootstrap-less/js/dropdowns";